 Analysis: These stats are definitely a silver lining.
 It tells us that retailers are realizing the benefit of increased attention to new employee on-boarding, and perhaps they’re learning the hard lessons of the food industry over the past year.
 While foodborne pathogens in the supply chain may be difficult to control, retailers must do everything in their power to maintain sanitary conditions in food preparation areas.
 It’s no longer acceptable just to “wing it”—they must follow a checklist to ensure all appropriate measures are taken.

 Missed Opportunity Through Technology

 When asked about new technologies acquired to improve the hiring process and/or increase productivity, nearly 60% of retailers reported no additions in 2015 and 50% have nothing planned in 2016.
 The other 35% mostly mentioned new systems of payroll, recruiting and scheduling.

 Analysis: What about task management through mobile technology?
-The best part about implementation of mobile technology is that it doesn’t require a large investment in new equipment.
+The best part about the implementation of mobile technology is that it doesn’t require a large investment in new equipment.
 Rather, it’s a matter of employees downloading an app onto their smartphones.
 Create a checklist for your managers, assign specific tasks to specific stores, and monitor completion of critical tasks.
 In the convenience industry, a real-time solution—one that includes GPS locator and the ability to attach a photo—just makes sense.